HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Nursing/Rehabilitation Nurse.md

 Welcome to the Rehabilitation Nurse Interview Preparation !
 This resource is designed to help you ace your Rehabilitation Nurse interviews with confidence.

+A Rehabilitation Nurse is a specialized healthcare professional who plays a crucial role in the field of healthcare and medicine.
+These nurses focus on assisting patients in their journey towards recovery and rehabilitation after an illness, injury, or surgery.
+They work closely with a multidisciplinary team to develop and implement personalized care plans for patients, which may include physical therapy, occupational therapy, and psychological support.
+Rehabilitation Nurses provide hands-on care, monitoring patients' progress, and advocating for their needs.
+They also educate patients and their families on self-care techniques and ensure a smooth transition from the hospital to home or other healthcare settings.
+Overall, Rehabilitation Nurses are dedicated to helping individuals regain their independence and improve their quality of life.

 ## 🚀 Overview

 Whether you're a seasoned Rehabilitation Nurse or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Rehabilitation Nurse interviews to help you prepare and succeed.